 Periodic trips to Alamogordo, New Mexico are required so we can visit our s-t-u-f-f tucked away in a dusty storage shed.
 Each time we swing open the door, we are a bit surprised at the items we have saved while unable to find some other needed treasures.
-When visiting Alamogordo, we get our fill of Mexican food at Margo’s and visit White Sands National Monument.
+When visiting Alamogordo, we get our fill of Mexican food at Margo’s Restaurant and visit White Sands National Monument.

 White Sands National Monument